-- 1. Install VMSA server and client on the UNIX (Solaris) machine to be administered.
-See "Installing the VMSA Server and/or Client (Solaris)" on page 40. - 2.
-If users other than root need to access VMSA, set up security and specify which users can run VMSA.
-See "Customizing Security (Optional)" on page 41. - 3.
-If you plan to run the VMSA client from a machine other than the machine to be administered, install the VMSA client on the machine where the client will run.
-See "Installing the VMSA Server and/or Client (Solaris)" on page 40 or "Installing the VMSA Client (Windows)" on page 41.
+- 1. Install the VMSA server and client on the UNIX (Solaris) machine to be administered.
+See "Installing the VMSA Server and/or Client (Solaris)" on page 43. - 2.
+If users other than root need access to VMSA, set up security and specify which users can run VMSA.
+See "Customizing Security (Optional)" on page 45. - 3.
+If you plan to run the VMSA client on a machine other than the machine to be administered, install the VMSA client on the machine where the client will run.
+See "Installing the VMSA Server and/or Client (Solaris)" on page 43 or "Installing the VMSA Client (Windows)" on page 44.

 - 4. Start the VMSA server on the machine to be administered.
-See "Starting the VMSA Server" on page 43. - 5.
+See "Starting the VMSA Server" on page 46. - 5.
 Start the VMSA client.
-See "Starting the VMSA Client" on page 44.
+See "Starting the VMSA Client" on page 47.